PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 Commit and push this implementation checkpoint.
 At resume, characterize the next compatible repeated evidence family before production changes.
 Continue with commits and pushes only; never create, update, or reopen a pull request.

+## Final PRELU prune-aware summary characterization

+The next selected boundary is the absolute-final PRELU passthrough repair.
+Its raw owner prunes on every invocation, while the lowerer currently owns the tensor snapshot and rewrite-or-prune reconciliation condition.

+The focused contract fixes the current representation, ModelIR/LayoutState arguments, preceding SE-FC/Gather guard, following consecutive-Reshape cleanup, raw wrapper retention, and exact guard semantics.
+One strict xfail requires `run_prelu_transpose_passthrough_summary(model_ir, layout_state=...)` and the existing generic positive-count predicate.

+Sequential validation under core-only `uv` completed with `389 passed, 1 xfailed in 19.45s` across the new characterization and related terminal-layout, SE-FC/Gather, core runtime, phase-store, and architecture contracts.
+The sole expected failure is the unimplemented dedicated summary owner.
+Targeted Ruff and whitespace checks passed.

+Commit and push this characterization separately.
+At resume, implement only the dedicated PRELU summary owner and final-primary site, retain the raw lowerer wrapper and all other PRELU callers, update owner-aware structural contracts, and validate sequentially.
+Continue with commits and pushes only;
+never create, update, or reopen a pull request.